Let’s say you’ve collected keywords for a PPC campaign. What’s next?

-- When you place keywords from the same stage of the funnel into one group, you show users relevant ads and lead them to the relevant landing page.
+- When you add keywords from the same stage of the funnel into one group, you show users relevant ads and lead them to the relevant landing page.

 - When you “catch” users at the upper stages of the sales funnel, you can get cheaper clicks than on the funnel’s lower stages.
 Later, you can convert those visitors into buyers using lead-magnets, emails, and remarketing.

-- This approach is time-consuming — you need to build a funnel, determine users’ intentions, and organize your keywords according to them.
+- This approach is very time-consuming—you need to build a funnel, determine users’ intentions, and organize your keywords according to them.

-- Clustering is useful when you need to quickly organize an extensive keyword list.
+- Keyword clustering is useful when you need to quickly organize an extensive keyword list.